Germany debacle the culmination of long Brazil decline

 There was a brief attempt to change the national team's style under Mano Menezes following the 2010 World Cup to a Spanish-style possession-based game.

-But he was fired after two years and replaced by Scolari, who immediately reverted to his favorite formation, with two defensive midfielders and a target man up front.
+But he was fired after two years and replaced by Scolari, who immediately reverted to his favourite formation, with two defensive midfielders and a target man up front.

 The big hope is that Tuesday's debacle could have as profound an effect on Brazilian football as the 1982 defeat by Italy.